The Quest of Life

 The Quest of Life is a 1916 American drama silent film directed by Ashley Miller and written by Gabrielle Enthoven, Edmund Goulding and Ashley Miller.
 The film stars Florence Walton, Julian L'Estrange, Royal Byron, Daniel Burke and Russell Bassett.
 The film was released on September 25, 1916, by Paramount Pictures.
 It is currently considered a lost film.

+The film is notable for featuring actor Rudolph Valentino in one of his earliest screen appearances as an extra in a dance-hall scene prior to his rise to fame.